- What should I blog about?

 You can always change your content strategy.

-The important thing to know is that your niche and your content exists to help solve a problem and to attract the right people (your people, your ICA).
+The important thing to know is that your niche and your content exist to help solve a problem and to attract the right people (your people, your ICA).

 Step 4.
 Define 3-4 Sub-Niches